A Taste of the Heartland

 It’s that time of the year when the leaves are turning glorious colours and gardens everywhere are being harvested.
 The farmers can barely get in a few well earned zzzz’s before heading back out the the fields again.
 Long table harvest dinners are popping up in little towns everywhere, showcasing the fruits of their labours.
-My very first long table dinner was a few weeks ago when the leaves along main street Stettler were still in their late summer glory and the harvest from local producers was a source of pride on each plate.
+When the leaves along main street Stettler are still in their late summer glory, it’s time to celebrate.
+The Heartland harvest from area producers becomes a source of pride on each plate.

 Photo: Christine Boake Photography

 My table mates and I were treated like royalty; picked up in a limousine and whisked away to main street Stettler.
 The long table sat in the middle of main street, all decked out in prairie finery in front of Brenda’s Cozy Cafe.
 Several tables skirted the outer edges containing local products which were to be featured during the dinner.